mishadoff/mishadoff.github.io/about.md

 Software Engineer and Technical Leader with 15+ years of experience building resilient systems in logistics, robotics, and big data.
 Proven track record leading cross-functional teams, modernizing legacy platforms and reducing cloud costs.
 Deeply engaged in domain modeling and architectural strategy.
 Passionate about simplicity and value delivery.

-Passionate about functional programming, artificial intelligence, natural language processing and puzzles.

-I like music, fiction books, cooking and video games.
+My hobbies are: music, fiction books, cooking and video games.
 Occasionally do paintings and writings.
 Check more on my social accounts.